daleao/sdv/Modular Gameplay Overhaul/Modules/Rings/README.md

 There are two problematic gemstones in vanilla: **Jade** and **Topaz**.
 This module rebalances their effects to be on-par with the ubiquitous Ruby.
 - **Jade:** *+10% -> +50% crit. power.* A 10% boost to crit. power is a 10% damage boost that *only* applies to crits.
 To put that in perspective, only when the player has 100% crit. chance then they will receive an overall 10% boost to damage.
 It should be clear that this is complete garbage next to a Ruby Ring, which straight up grants a 10% boost to damage, *all the time*.
 At 50% crit. power, the Jade Ring becomes a better choice than the Ruby Ring if the player has at least 20% crit. chance, which should be attainable by any weapon type given an appropriate build.
 Above that threshold, Jade Rings become even stronger.
 - **Topaz:** *literally nothing -> +1 defense.* Since the precision stat is unused in the Vanilla game, the Topaz Ring was completely useless.
 ConcernedApe probably realized this, which is why he made the Topaz Enchantment grant some defense instead.
 This change makes the Topaz Ring consistent with the Topaz Enchantment.
-If the [Combat](../Combat) module's Defense Overhaul is enabled, this will translate to 10% damage reduction.
+If [CMBT](../Combat) module's Defense Overhaul is enabled, this will translate to 10% damage reduction.

-To achieve the same balance for gemstone enchantments, make sure to enable the [Enchantments](../Enchantments) module.
+To achieve the same balance for gemstone enchantments, make sure to enable [ENCH](../Enchantments) module.

 Finally, this module also introduces the Garnet Ring.
-This ring adds cooldown reduction as the seventh combat stat, compensating for the removed Acrobat profession by the [Professions](../Professions) module and completing the 7-note Diatonic Gemstone Scale (see below).
+This ring adds cooldown reduction as the seventh combat stat, compensating for the removed Acrobat profession by [PROFS](../Professions) module and completing the 7-note Diatonic Gemstone Scale (see below).
 Garnet Rings must be crafted from mined Garnet gemstones, added via an included [Custom Ore Nodes](https://www.nexusmods.com/stardewvalley/mods/5966) content pack.
 If you don't install Custom Ore Nodes, Garnets will be unobtainable in-game.

 ### Other Rings